yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 that they can be adaptively used for different components where business need to raise their needs](https://medium.com/inspiredbrilliance/enhancing-domain-driven-design-with-generative-ai-5447f909e1a7).
-For example, the above data queries and model building components can be yieled from LLMs with proper prompt engineering.
+For example, the above data queries and model building components can be yielded from LLMs with proper prompt engineering.
 There are a few good practices to draft the prompts.
 E.g., [meta-prompting](https://arxiv.org/pdf/2312.06562) helps creates reusable "templates" that generate that actual prompts - this can